 The rebels are mainly holed up in the cities of Donetsk and Luhansk, which they have declared capitals of two independent “people's republics”, as well as in the surrounding countryside.

-The sanctions are intended to persuade Putin to back down from a months-long campaign to seize territory and disrupt his neighbour, a former Soviet state of 45 million where a pro-Russian president was toppled by street protests in February.
+The sanctions are intended to persuade President Vladimir Putin to back down from a months-long campaign to seize territory and disrupt his neighbour, an ex-Soviet state of 45 million where a pro-Russian president was toppled in February.

-But Putin, whose popularity at home has surged since he annexed Ukraine's Crimea peninsula in March, has shown no sign of backing down from support for the rebellion in parts of Ukraine that he has referred to as New Russia.
+But Putin, whose popularity at home has surged with a strident nationalist campaign in state media since he annexed Ukraine's Crimea peninsula in March, has shown no sign of backing down from support for the rebellion in parts of Ukraine that he has referred to as “new Russia”.